 We are admitting patients who are COVID positive, in home care and in our inpatient facility.
 In the latter, we have a designated area with separate access and egress, plus adequate PPE to ensure the safety of our staff and other patients.
 In home care, we see patients both in nursing homes and in their own homes, regardless of COVID status.
 Again, we have adequate PPE, and have taught our care workers the proper way to use it.

-April 5, 2021 Visitor Policy - We allow visitors for all patients, but with the following restrictions:
+In-Patient Visitor Policy as of May 19, 2021 - We allow visitors for all patients, but with the following restrictions:

 We respectfully decline visitors to the Branford inpatient facility if -